Ayew brothers lift Ghana into AFCON semis

 The Ayews are the sons of Ghana football legend Abedi 'Pele' Ayew, ranked among the greatest African footballers of all time.

-Ghana, runner-up in the last competition, are seeking a first Cup of Nations title since 1982.
+Ghana, runner-up in the last competition, is seeking a first Cup of Nations title since 1982.

 Mpoku's superb goal was the highlight for DR Congo, which was the better side in the first half as Hull City striker Dieumerci Mbokani came close to opening the scoring, but hit the woodwork as he attempted to turn the ball home.